Multi-dimensional arrays#

 instances:

-- pyopencl.tools.match_dtype_to_c_struct(device, name, dtype, context=None)[source]#
+- pyopencl.tools.match_dtype_to_c_struct(device, name, dtype, context=None)[source]¶

-Return a tuple (dtype, c_decl) such that the C struct declaration in c_decl and the structure
+such that the C struct declaration inc_decl

-instance dtype have the same memory layout.Note that dtype may be modified from the value that was passed in, for example to insert padding.
+have the same memory layout.Note that dtype may be modified from the value that was passed in, for example to insert padding.

 (As a remark on implementation, this routine runs a small kernel on the given device to ensure that